 Opportunities, Recognition, Interaction and Models (2011–2012)

-The project ‘A Framework for Early Literacy Development with Parents: Opportunities, Recognition, Interaction and Models’ ran from April 2011 to March 2012 and was funded by a Knowledge Exchange grant from the Economic and Social Research Council.
-It sought to build on the Sheffield REAL (Raising Early Achievement in Literacy) project by exploring how a new generation of early years practitioners could make meaningful use of the ORIM framework to support their work with parents to promote early literacy development.
+The project A Framework for Early Literacy Development with Parents: Opportunities, Recognition, Interaction and Models ran from April 2011 to March 2012 and was funded by a Knowledge Exchange grant from the Economic and Social Research Council.
+It sought to build on the Sheffield REAL (Raising Early Achievement in Literacy) project by exploring how a new generation of early years practitioners could make meaningful use of the ORIM Framework to support their work with parents to promote early literacy development.
 The project was directed by Professor Cathy Nutbrown of the University of Sheffield.

-- To draw on the experiences and findings of the REAL project work with a new generation of practitioners and to identify key strengths of the ORIM framework which would enhance their work with families in a range of early childhood settings.
+The project aimed to draw on the experiences and findings of the REAL project work with a new generation of practitioners and to identify key strengths of the ORIM framework which would enhance their work with families in a range of early childhood settings.
 We wanted to facilitate the adaptation and use of the ORIM Framework into current family literacy practices and new curriculum areas, and for use with families and a range of practitioners nationwide.

 A further aim of the project was to encourage the use of, and contribution to, the Sheffield REAL project website, in partnership with the Early Childhood Unit of the National Children's Bureau, so that the project outcomes, combined with existing resources for the REAL project, would create an internationally available resource.